mesaugat/tech-companies-in-nepal/README.md

 - [Astranix Technologies Pvt.
 Ltd.](https://astranix.com) | Bharatpur, Chitwan | Domain Registration, Hosting Solutions, Web Design/Development, Software Development
 - [Atlas Tek Pvt.
 Ltd.](https://atlastek.com.np) | Gyaneshwor, Kathmandu | An IT company with a specialization in creating new and innovative tools to cater to the need of modern days IT organizations as well as providing enterprise application development
 - [Awecode](http://awecode.com/) | Buddhanagar, Kathmandu | We build awesome applications
-- [Bajra Technologies](http://bajratechnologies.com/) | Dillibazar, Kathmandu | We make your ideas work
+- [Bajra Technologies](http://bajratechnologies.com/) | Tinkune, Kathmandu | We are a technology company that primarily focuses and excels in building software which bring our customer's ideas to life
 - [Bidhee Pvt.
 Ltd.](http://www.bidhee.com/) | New Baneshwor, Kathmandu | A company solely established for development and deployment of products with Specialization in development of Mobile/Web applications and Custom Software
 - [Bits Innovation](http://bitsinnovation.com/) | New Baneshwor, Kathmandu | Provides services like Website Design & Development, Search Engine Optimization, Mobile Apps Development and Web Hosting
 - [BlackBox Technologies Pvt.
 Ltd.](https://www.bboxtech.com/) | Patan, Lalitpur | Market leader in email marketing, offering web-based email marketing solutions and services for organizations who want to maintain an active relationship with their customers